damansingh98/Recursive-Descent-Parser/README.md

 # Recursive Descent Parser

-Under certain set of grammar rules, the parser is designed and implemented using a recursive approach that outputs a boolean upon validation of an expression.
+Under certain set of grammar rules, the parser is designed using a recursive approach that outputs a boolean value upon the successful validation of an expression.